mschulist/desmos/README.md

 - Delete or don't select all lights, cameras, empty's etc.

 ## Importing to Desmos
-- Paste the file exported from Blender into desmos.js where indicated, then run desmos.js in Desmos' console
+- Paste the file exported from Blender into desmos.js polygons array, then run desmos.js in Desmos' console